 Following a balanced diet and eating meals at consistent times can help with blood glucose control.
 Glucose comes primarily from the foods that we eat, specifically carbohydrates — and it’s not just sweets.
 While all carbohydrate-containing foods affect your blood glucose levels, they also play an important role in your overall health by providing energy for your daily activities.
 You do not need to cut carbohydrates out of your diet!

 When putting together a meal plan, include a variety of the following foods:

 - Grains – whole-grain pasta, breads and cereals, and brown rice

 - Vegetables – spinach, romaine, tomatoes and other colorful vegetables

-- Protein – lean meat, chicken, fish, lentils and beans
+- Protein – lean meat, chicken, fish, lentils, beans, tofu and tempeh

-- Dairy – low-fat or fat-free yogurt, low-fat or fat-free milk, and low-fat cheese
+- Dairy – low-fat or fat-free yogurt, low-fat or fat-free milk, and fortified soy milk

 - Fats – avocado, walnuts, olive oil

 A registered dietitian nutritionist can help you create a customized plan that takes into consideration your food preferences, age, sex, activity level and medical diagnoses.